NitBravoA92/portfolio-setup-and-mobile-first/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Portfolio: Setup and Mobile First <a name="about-project"></a>
+# 📖 Portfolio: Finish Mobile Version <a name="about-project"></a>

-**Portfolio: Setup and Mobile First** It is a project made with HTML and CSS, which consists of the mobile design of the main sections (Header, Headline, Works, and About Myself) of a Professional Web Portfolio.
+**Portfolio: Finish Mobile Version** It is a project made with HTML and CSS, which consists of the mobile design of the main sections (Header, Headline, Works, and About Myself) of a Professional Web Portfolio.
 This project is focused on testing the skills for web layout using the mobile-first approach.

 ## 🛠 Built With <a name="built-with"></a>